remoorejr/cordova-plugin-camera-with-exif/README.md

 Camera plugin is currently implemented using [Web Activities](https://hacks.mozilla.org/2013/01/introducing-web-activities/).

 ### iOS Quirks

+With the release of iOS 10 it became mandatory to add a `NSCameraUsageDescription` and `NSPhotoLibraryUsageDescriptionentry` in the info.plist.

+- `NSCameraUsageDescription` describes the reason that the app accesses the user’s camera.
+- `NSPhotoLibraryUsageDescriptionentry` describes the reason the app accesses the user's photo library.

+When the system prompts the user to allow access, this string is displayed as part of the dialog box.

+To add this entry you can pass the following variables on plugin install.

+- `CAMERA_USAGE_DESCRIPTION` for `NSCameraUsageDescription`
+- `PHOTOLIBRARY_USAGE_DESCRIPTION` for `NSPhotoLibraryUsageDescriptionentry`

+### Example

+    cordova plugin add cordova-plugin-camera-with-exif --variable CAMERA_USAGE_DESCRIPTION="your usage message"

+If you don't pass the variable, the plugin will add an empty string as value.

+---

 Including a JavaScript `alert()` in either of the callback functions can cause problems.
 Wrap the alert within a `setTimeout()` to allow